Are you an adviser? Go to Unbiased Pro

 Set up an emergency fund

-Redundancy, ill-health and urgent home repairs can all take an unexpected toll on our finances, so it’s worth having some savings put aside in case of emergencies.
+Redundancy, ill health and urgent home repairs can all take an unexpected toll on our finances, so it’s worth having some savings put aside in case of emergencies.

-Many experts believe you should have an emergency fund of between three- and six-months’ worth of living expenses set aside.
+Many experts believe you should have an emergency fund of between three and six months’ worth of living expenses set aside.

 If you’re looking for a home for your cash savings, you have a few options.

-You can pay up to £20,000 into a Cash ISA each tax year.
+You can pay up to £20,000 into a cash ISA each tax year.
 Returns on an ISA are tax-free, so you get to keep more of the interest you receive.

-These work in a similar way to Cash ISAs, but you any interest you receive is taxable.
+An alternative to a cash ISA is a high-interest savings account.
+These work in a similar way to Cash ISAs, but any interest you receive is taxable.

 Fixed-rate accounts often pay the highest interest rates, but you won’t be able to access your savings for a specified period.